Matsudaira Sadanobu: Failure of the Kansei Reforms

 In terms of foreign policy, Sadanobu understood that the threat to Japan's national isolation was increasing, especially from Imperial Russia.
 However, he had the opinion that it was safer for Japan's security to leave the island of Ezo barren, and supported the continued administration of the island by Matsumae Domain.
-Faced with pressure from other officials in the Shogunate with the opposite opinion and who wanted to divided Ezo between various daimyō to encourage its settlement and development, he compromised by assigning sectors to various domains for defense and encouraged more trade with the Ainu people.
+Faced with pressure from other officials in the Shogunate with the opposite opinion and who wanted to divide Ezo between various daimyō to encourage its settlement and development, he compromised by assigning sectors to various domains for defense and encouraged more trade with the Ainu people.
 He also began steps to bolster Japan's coastal defenses by establishing a gunnery training school in Nagasaki in 1791 and in Edo in 1792.
 In 1792 he was also faced with a diplomatic crisis, in which the Russian officer Adam Laxman landed in Ezo with a large force of men to return a Japanese castaway Daikokuya Kōdayū and to open trade negotiations.
-Aware of the changing political situation in Europe, Sadanobu took the politically risky step of allowing Laxman to proceed to Matsumae and was prepared to negotiate with him should he each Nagasaki, but Laxman departed from Matsumae without achieving his stated objectives.
+Aware of the changing political situation in Europe, Sadanobu took the politically risky step of allowing Laxman to proceed to Matsumae and was prepared to negotiate with him should he reach Nagasaki, but Laxman departed from Matsumae without achieving his stated objectives.
 The shogunate responded by ordering Sadanobu to redouble coastal defenses, and he devised a network of coastal artillery sites around Edo Bay, visiting numerous locations in Sagami and Izu to investigate sites firsthand.
 He also ordered the construction of a western-style warship to be based at Uraga.

 However, while Sadanobu was making apparent progress in terms of national defense and foreign affairs, criticism over the harsh and largely unpopular policies of the Kansei Reforms were steadily gaining strength.
 Sadanobu had also gathered many powerful enemies, including Emperor Kōkaku, who was angered by his opposition to a plan to grant an honorific title to his deceased father, and Shogun Tokugawa Ienari, who once reportedly demanded that a page fetch a sword so that he could cut down Sadanobu for his "insolence".
 Sadanobu recovered the finances of the Shogunate to some extent, and had some success in rescuing its reputation, his credibility and popularity in the Tokugawa bureaucracy became overtaxed.
 Although in his autobiography he states that "one should retire before discontent sets in", in fact he was ordered to resign, receiving the notification while on a trip to investigate maritime defenses.
 Despite his resignation, many of then policies which he put into place were continued by his successors and remained the basis of Tokugawa policy to the end of the shogunate.